sara-sabr/ITStrategy/_posts/en/2021-06-08-working-in-the-open-part-2.md

 - [GC Service & Digital Target Enterprise Architecture](https://wiki.gccollab.ca/index.php?title=GC_Service_%26_Digital_Target_Enterprise_Architecture&mobileaction=toggle_view_desktop){:target="_target"}
 - [1988 National Bureau of Standards' Management Guide to Software Reuse](https://www.govinfo.gov/content/pkg/GOVPUB-C13-dca04f7b7fc21321e39de88b35b2f1d3/pdf/GOVPUB-C13-dca04f7b7fc21321e39de88b35b2f1d3.pdf) (PDF)

-Needless to say that public administrations in general are ripe for reusing solutions and ideas to increase the quality of their services to citizens.

-Be welcoming, open minded, and inclusive.
-Not everyone has the same background and life experiences.
-We can learn from everyone and grow better together!